Businesses and traders to avoid

 Consumers have raised concerns that tickets they have purchased are provided with incorrect names, are fake, or not provided at all.
 Claims of hidden fees and charges are also common.

-Itinerant traders are illegal door-to-door traders.
+Itinerant traders travel from door-to-door seeking work.
+They have no fixed address, but instead move around so they can target new towns and suburbs.
 Never do business with anyone you suspect may be an itinerant trader.

-They try to convince you to hire their services on the spot and then:
+They try to convince you to hire their services on the spot and then perform incomplete or no work.

 Common types of itinerant trading include: